houmain/keymapper/README.md

   Command4 >> D   # error: invalid key 'Command4'
   ```

-- `grab-device`, `skip-device`, `grab-device-id`, `skip-device-id` allow to explicitly specify the devices which `keymapperd` should grab _(not yet supported on MacOS)_.
+- `grab-device`, `skip-device`, `grab-device-id`, `skip-device-id` allow to explicitly specify the devices which `keymapperd` should grab.
 By default all keyboard devices are grabbed and mice only when mouse buttons or wheels were mapped.
 The filters work like the [context filters](#context-awareness). e.g.:
   ```python
   # do not grab anything but this one keyboard